thexdesk/develop/resources/docs/codex/master/writing-reference/html-components.md

 </c-tabs>
 ```

-> To use (additional) components as HTML tags they need to be registered with the frontend which can be accessed in your browser console `codex.core.app.get('components')`.
+> To use/add components as HTML tags they need to be registered with the frontend.
+>
+> Check `codex.core.app.get('components')` in your browser's console.
+>
+> And don't forget to check the [Frontend > Components](../frontend/components#codex:document['frontend/components']) documentation for a in-depth explanation of all possibilities.